 Reading the Google Analytics Cohort Analysis

 The best way to understand the analysis is with examples.
 We’re using the Google Analytics demo account which is of a Google property.
-If you want to follow along, sign up for the demo account here but note that since the cohort view only goes back 90 days, you won’t be able to view the same dates as these examples.
+If you want to follow along, you can sign up for the demo account, but note that since the cohort view only goes back 90 days, you won’t be able to view the same dates as these examples.